rvesse/stardog-docs/src/docs/owl2.html.md

  SELECT ?manager ?employee WHERE { ?manager :manages ?employee }
 ```

-which is considerably less difficult to evaluate.
+which is considerably cheaper to evaluate.

 ## Terminology

-The preceeding discussion employs the following terms of art with the following
+This chapter uses the following terms of art.
-definitions.

 ### Databases